chuajiesheng/reloop/Docs/source/installation.rst

 in the directory where you extracted reloop.

 ..
 DANGER::
    If you already have or want to install some of these packages with custom build parameters (e.g. numpy or cvxopt), doing the above is not advisable.
-If this is the case, install all packages one by one or remove the packages in question from requirements.txt and build them manually.
+In this case, install all packages one by one or remove the packages in question from requirements.txt and build them manually.

 To install libglpk, head on over to `glpk <http://en.wikibooks.org/wiki/GLPK/Linux_OS>`_.